 One of the most effective tips that anyone will ever give you when it comes to your Jamaican destination wedding is to include the beach in some of your wedding shots.
 The true Jamaican texture and feel can only be captured if the magical blue ocean can be included in the shots.
 If you are not getting married on the beach itself, then make sure you take time to head to one.
 You can either do this in broad daylight or even when the sun sets.

 If you truly want to capture Jamaica in your wedding pictures, then you must check out Dunn’s River fall a little before your wedding and see if you like it as a possible background for wedding photography.
 If yes, then this could be a wonderful location for photography as it takes you away from the crowds and makes for a romantic getaway as well!

 This rum estate is a perfect place to add culture to your Jamaica wedding photographs.
 This estate organized tours for visitors but you can acquire permission for photography beforehand and get a few shots clicked here in its very raw environment.
 Ask your photographer to check out the place in advance and figure out a few good frames.

-It is often said that the best secrets are well kept, at least I think that’s how it goes.
-Ask your photographer about locations that may not be directly available in the public records.
+It is often said that the best secrets are well kept, at least I think that's how it goes.
+Feel free to ask me about locations that may not be directly available in the public records.
 Jamaica has a lot to offer, not just the well known attractions but beautiful locations tucked away in its pristine environment.
-It is important that you discuss such ideas with your photographer because when its all over the only thing you will have to relive your experience and wedding in Jamaica will be your photographs, so how about preserving with uncommon style with diverse environments?
+It is important that you discuss such ideas with your photographer because when its all over the only thing you will have to relive your experience and wedding in Jamaica will be your photographs, so how about preserving with uncommon style in diverse locations?